konflux-ci/community/governance.md

 The committee MUST:

 - Balance technical, architectural, and governance expertise.
-- Hold staggered terms, sufficient to ensure an orderly transition of power via elections.
 - Provide designated alternates in cases where quorum is required but not attainable with the current set of members.